 Mike works on a boat in Acapulco.
 When the bratty daughter of the boat owner gets him fired, Mike must find new work.
 Little boy Rauol helps him get a job as a lifeguard and singer at a ...
 See full summary »

-Glen Tyler (Elvis Presley) a down on his luck youth is sent to councilor Irene Sperry (Hope Lange) to begin battling his personal demons while under her tutelage a flair for writing emerges.
-Can She guide him down the right path or will her interference lead to his demise?
+Glen Tyler (Elvis Presley), a down on his luck young man, is sent to counselor Irene Sperry (Hope Lange) to begin battling his personal demons.
+While under her tutelage a flair for writing emerges.
+Can she guide him down the right path or will her interference lead to his demise?
 Written by

 Was this review helpful to you?